During the identity crisis, the dueling concepts of newspaper—print or online—occasionally sound like children asking, "Are you my mother?"

 Another looming list appears when the eager inquirer searches for newspapers that have recovered from the economic crisis.
 'Newspaper reorganization' produces items such as:

-Baltimore Sun offers employee buyouts
+Baltimore Sun offers employee buyouts. . . and on, and on.

 Chicago Tribune trims staff